Turn sourdough discard into a delicious pizza crust! It is a great way to use your starter in a quick and easy recipe.

 Sourdough Pizza Crust

-1 cup sourdough starter, straight from the fridge
+- 1 cup sourdough discard or starter straight from the fridge

 - In a mixing bowl, dissolve the sourdough starter in the warm water.